brownrb/myFP2EFirmware/README.md

 You can do this within the Arduino IDE by
 - Open the Arduino Library Manager
 - Search for “ArduinoJson”
-- Select the version: 6.11.3
+- Select the version: 6.11.2
 - Click install

+This file is provided here in this repository.
 The latest version is at https://github.com/bblanchon/ArduinoJson/releases

-After specifying the target board type as NodeMCU v1, you will need to set the Flashsize for SPIFFS, ie, Tools=>Flashsize space for the SPIFFS in ArduinoIDE (512K).

 # Libraries
 To compile you will also need to import these libraries in the folder src/myFP2ELibs into the Arduino IDE environment using the Menu - Sketch - Include Library - Add .Zip file